 – Sundowning (click here)

-Alzheimer’s disease and other dementias kill brain cells, slowly destroying a person’s memory.
+Alzheimer’s disease and other dementias kill brain cells slowly destroying a person’s memory.
 Immediate recall, or the most recent memories, are the first to go.
-This means the last thing you were doing is easiest to forget, which makes it easy to stand and start moving with the intention of doing something, and then forget your intention.
+This means the last thing you were doing is easiest to forget, which makes it easy to stand and start moving to do something, and then forget your intention.
 Even people in the earliest stages of dementia can be prone to wandering.

 Someone with dementia is easily disoriented, and crowded or unfamiliar settings can cause confusion and a strong desire to get away.
 As soon as your loved one starts walking, though, it’s possible to forget what just happened and become suddenly lost.
 The urge to go home can be strong, even for someone who is already home!